 With a twinkle in my eye, I coordinate the session with a calm, patient, and matter-of-fact approach that puts you at ease.

 What about Photoshop, I’ve just got a rash? – At the end of each session I ask, “How much Photoshop do you want?”
 It often flummoxes people and we giggle about ‘Pinterest failures’ and the time we used too much fake tan.
 The easy comparison is, “I’ll use the same amount of Photoshop as you see in the photo below.”

-Spots, blemishes, rashes, breakouts, eye bags, neck lines, bra lines, eye brows, wobbly bits, bulges can all be minimised, but my edits are very natural and don’t make you look plastic and unreal.
+Spots, blemishes, rashes, breakouts, eye bags, necklines, bra lines, eyebrows, wobbly bits, and bulges can all be minimized, but my edits are very natural and don’t make you look plastic and unreal.

-Should I get outdoors or indoor headshots? – Don’t worry about whether you need outdoors or studio portraits on your upcoming headshot photography session.
+Should I get outdoors or indoor headshots? – Don’t worry about whether you need outdoor or studio portraits for your upcoming headshot photography session.
 I use my grey background for Headshot Days so you can have the best of both worlds.
 See a full headshot gallery here.

 I hate looking at myself, can you help with choosing my photos? – It is awkward looking at photographs of yourself.
 Don’t worry in advance if you’ll like your photos.
 Remember, if you have any problems, just ask for my advice and I’ll help guide you to your best headshots that shine with confidence and expression.